 Schedulers that allow you to totally automate all your actions are not a favorite with me when you are new to the game and really should be learning.
 That is why Buffer should be your best friend of social media automation tools when you are just starting out.

-IFTTT is kind of the one solution to all your automation requirements.
+IFTTT is not really a marketing tool.
+Instead, it is kind of the one solution to all your automation requirements.
 You can set up almost anything with the routine: „If This Then do That.“

 The process how IFTTT works is fairly straightforward.
 You set up triggers or conditions (that is the „if“ part of the „if this then that“).
 When the condition occurs, IFTTT will then perform an action which you defined in the „That“ part of the „If This Then That“ routine.